microsoft/aed-rust-learn-content/create-a-commandl-line-program/includes/4-the-tasks-module.md

 }
 ```

-Our struct only have two fields:
+Our struct has two fields:

 -   `text`, for storing the task descriptio, such as `"pay the bills"`, and
 -   `created_at`, that will store the timestamp of the task's creation.

-We won't add a `status` or `is_complete` field becaus we will represent our to-do list as a vector
+We won't add a `status` or `is_complete` field because we will represent our to-do list as a vector
 of tasks (`Vec<Task>`), so when a task is complete we can simply remove it from that vector.

-You might've noticed that we are using a third party crate, `chrono`, and its `DateTime` struct
+You might've noticed that we're using a third party crate, `chrono`, and its `DateTime` struct
 specialized with the `Utc` parameter. `chrono` is the crate of choice to go for if you need to
 handle date and time data in Rust.
 It offers a really simple API for us to represent a moment in
 time.